cvblab/Mitosis-UTS/README.md

 ```

 3. Stain normalization using Macenko's method - This process might take a while... be patient!

+* First, you must prepare the reference image for stain normalization.
+To do so, check `./local_data/color_norm/README.md`.

+*  Second, run:

 ```
 python data/preprocess.py --dataset TUPAC16 --extract_patches False --stain_norm True